Cancel anytime

 Financial Performance

-Historical Performance: Historical performance data is readily available from financial data providers and the issuer's website.
+Historical Performance: Historical performance data should be obtained from reliable financial data sources.

 Expense Ratio: 0.08